 Party by day

 Hvar’s après-beach scene centres around a formerly secluded spot called Majerovića, just round the coast from the Hotel Amfora.
 Inevitably more commercialised than when it was the main hangout for in-the-know locals, Hula Hula Hvar still rocks when it comes to sunset cocktails in a Bali-meets-Adriatic setting.
-Here’s the place to lay back on a recliner, sip on a piña colada and let a few well chosen tunes wash over you while orange rays sink over the horizon.
+Best accessed by speedboat, or the newly launched UberBOAT, here’s the place to lay back on a recliner, sip on a piña colada and let a few well chosen tunes wash over you while orange rays sink over the horizon.
 Fresh salads and Thai curries can be ordered from Bubba Gump’s next door.